Colored

 Photograph by Russell Lee showing historical use of the term in the US in contrast with "white".
 Besides the big signs, the water cooler itself is labelled with a sign reading "colored".

 Colored (or coloured) is a racial descriptor historically used in the United States during the Jim Crow era to refer to an African American.
-In many places, it may be considered a slur.
+In both the United States and United Kingdom, it may be considered a slur.

 Dictionary definitions

-The word colored was first used in the 14th century but with a meaning other than race or ethnicity.
+The word colored (Middle English icoloured) was first used in the 14th century but with a meaning other than race or ethnicity.
 The earliest uses of the term to denote a member of dark-skinned groups of peoples occurred in the second part of the 18th century in reference to South America.
 According to the Oxford English Dictionary, "colored" was first used in this context in 1758 to translate the Spanish term mujeres de color in Antonio de Ulloa's A voyage to South America.

 The term came in use in the United States during the early 19th century, and it then was adopted by emancipated slaves as a term of racial pride after the end of the American Civil War until it was replaced as a self-designation by Black or African-American during the second part of the 20th century.
 Due to its use in the Jim Crow era to designate items or places restricted to African Americans, the word colored is now usually considered to be offensive.

 The term has historically had multiple connotations.
 In British usage, the term refers to "a person who is wholly or partly of non-white descent," and its use is generally regarded as antiquated or offensive.
 Other terms are preferable, particularly when referring to a single ethnicity.